 You can listen using the player above, download this episode directly, or subscribe on iTunes or via the RSS feed at http://feedpress.me/futilitycloset.
 The show notes are on the blog, where you can also enter your submissions in this week’s Challenge.
 Many thanks to Doug Ross for the music in this episode.

-Next week we plan to discuss the strange wave of airship sightings that swept the western U.S. in 1896.
+Next week we plan to follow the exploits of Gail Halvorsen, the “candy bomber,” a U.S. Air Force pilot who dropped candy on parachutes for children during the Berlin airlift.
 If you have any questions or comments you can reach us at firstname.lastname@example.org.
 Thanks for listening!